skat2006/Probably_MrTheSoulz/README.md

 ---------------------------------------------------------------
 <h2>Instructions on how to install:</h2>
 * Close WoW before updating/installing.
-* Download PE (http://www.ownedcore.com/forums/worl...-warlords.html (ProbablyEngine Addon - Warlords)) if you dont have it and my Addon.
+* Download PE http://www.ownedcore.com/forums/world-of-warcraft/world-of-warcraft-bots-programs/probably-engine/498559-probablyengine-addon-warlords.html if you dont have it and my Addon.
 * Extract both PE and my Addon.
 * Move both folders to: "wow\Interface\Addons folder".
 * Remove "-master" from the folder names.